-Top 4 Legal Online Casinos for Indian Players
+Top 4 Legal Online Casinos in indian

 Online Gambling in India: Market Statistics and Analysis

 Gambling in India is an open secret – happily thriving under the collective love of casino enthusiasts and fearfully hiding under the clampdown of the law.
 A report by MECN (Media Entertainment Consulting Network) reveals the country as the world’s largest and fastest growing online gambling market.

 With an exploded adult population, rise of a serious cyberculture, improving disposable income, and lack of a defined legal framework, India’s real money gaming industry has been pegged at 360 million USD with a growth rate of 20% per annum.
 This value is expected to rise to 1 billion USD by 2021.
 Here is the revenue scenario over the years:

 REVENUE IN MILLIONS (2008 - 2018)

 There’s rapid growth of Internet in rural areas now.
 The usage statistics is estimated at 566 million and reported to be 97% on mobile devices.
 In fact, in mid 2016, the country emerged as the 6th global market with 2.9% global mobile game installs occurring.
 Here are some statistics to consider:

 INTERNET USERS IN INDIA IN MILLIONS (2015 – 2023)